PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 In this approach for resolving Field Errors ->

 1. Multiple Errors can be sent back to the client when needed in case the client apps need to display those errors concurrently with UI elements
-2. An Error for a field means only that field will be sent as null in the query, other fields will remain unaffected.
-3. A general purpose interface contract `UserError` to fall back to in case we want to send a general purpose error back to the client.
+2. A general purpose interface contract `UserError` to fall back to in case we want to send a general purpose error back to the client.

 #### Client